Pegasus762/TIS-Assignment/README.md

 # Reflection on Design Thinking Assignment
 - My goal is to gain experience in real-world applications.
 Work-based learning projects allows me to apply my knowledge in real-world situations.
 Besides, I hope to increase my networking opportunities through this program.
 I will build a strong foundation by mastering the basics of programming skills.
 Besides, I will focus on the quality of my assignments and work-based learning projects to have a well-built portfolio.
 # Reflection on PC Assembly
+- I learn to identify and understand various hardware components such as the motherboard, central processing unit (CPU), graphics card, RAM, HDDs/SSDs, power supply unit , and cooling systems.
+- Learning how to physically assemble different components of a computer helps me understand the internal structure and organization of a PC.
+- Besides, this PC assembly session evokes my appreciation for technology.
+It lets me realise the value of components by physically handling and assembling components, you gain a deeper appreciation for the technology that makes modern computing possible.